 Starting point: Visegrád-Nagymaros Ferry crossing.

 Go along Rév street opposite the Ferry station about 500 meters, then at the Saint John the Baptist Church turn left into Fő street, go about 200 meters, then turn right into a narrow alley, which leads to the Kálvária steps.
 Then follow the tourist path leading towards the Kálvária hill.
 It starts from the Kálvária steps, passes the Kálvária Chapel, built in 1853, and goes up the south-western side of Castle hill to the Castle (approximately 45 minutes).

-The exhibitions at the early-gothic Salamon tower present the history of Visegrád from the pre-historic times to the end of the Turkish occupation, and the gothic and renaissance fountains and sculptures of the Royal Palace can also be seen here.
+The exhibitions at the early-gothic Solomon’s tower present the history of Visegrád from the prehistoric times to the end of the Turkish occupation, and the gothic and renaissance fountains and sculptures of the Royal Palace can also be seen here.
 At the restored rooms of the Royal Palace the archaeological findings, stone carvings and reconstructed medieval interiors can be visited.

-At the Castle the copy of the Hungarian Royal Crown can be seen.
+A copy of the Hungarian Royal Crown can be seen at the Castle.
 The Museum has quite a big library open to the public.
 The standard exhibitions can be visited free of charge.